ncsa/hydro_documentation/docs/source/programming_environments.rst

 a command line or in your $HOME/.bashrc (.cshrc for csh ) shell startup file.

-The command "*module avail \| more"* will display the avail modules on the system one page at a time.
+The command "*module avail \| more"* will display the available modules on the system one page at a time.

 The module command is a user interface to the Lmod package.
 The Lmod